micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-19-rashi_en.md

 <b>Responded to him with [His] voice.</b> He responded [to his need] concerning his voice, as in: “He responded בָאֵשׁ ” which means: “concerning the fire” by causing it to descend.

 ### passuk 20
-<b>Adonoy descended on Mount Sinai.</b> One might assume that He literally descended on it.
+<b>Hachem descended on Mount Sinai.</b> One might assume that He literally descended on it.
 The Torah therefore states: “For I spoke with you from the heavens.”
 These two statements taken together teach us: that He lowered the upper and lower heavens and spread them over the mountain like a spread over a bed and the Heavenly throne descended upon them.

 ### passuk 21
 <b>Warn the people.</b> “Warn them not to ascend the mountain.”